aerkiaga/rsource/README.md

-This advances a number of base-pairs into the chromosome (starts at 1), or a percentage of its length, allowing to easily see particularly interesting landmarks anywhere.
-A negative value will count from the end of the chromosome.
+This advances a number of base-pairs into the chromosome (starts at 1), or a percentage of its length, allowing to easily see particularly interesting landmarks anywhere (see [Travel Guide](#travel-guide)).
+A negative value will count from the end of the chromosome instead.

 ## Configuration
 All configuration is done via a single `config.ini` file.
 This contains a few